At Start of National Dairy Month, PETA's 'De-Calf Your Coffee' Message Will Brew Compassion in Top Dairy-Producing State

 PETA—whose motto reads, in part, that “animals are not ours to eat”—notes that in today’s dairy industry, cows are artificially inseminated (raped by syringe) and calves are torn away from their loving mothers within a day of birth.
 Mother cows have been known to wail for their calves for days after separation.
 Male calves are often slaughtered for veal, and females are sentenced to the same miserable fate as their mothers.

-PETA is also taking its anti-dairy message to coffee shops near state capitol buildings in Pennsylvania, Vermont, and California to protest the start of National Dairy Month.
+PETA is also taking its anti-dairy message to coffee shops in Wisconsin—home of the bill’s sponsor, Sen. Tammy Baldwin—and near state capitol buildings in Vermont and California to protest the start of National Dairy Month.